feiyang-k/AutoScale/README.md

 ## Citation
 If you find the manuscript and/or the code repo helpful to your project, please consider adding the following citation

-> Feiyang Kang, Yifan Sun, Bingbing Wen, Si Chen, Dawn Song, Rafid Mahmood, and Ruoxi Jia (2024).
-AutoScale: Automatic Prediction of Compute-optimal Data Composition for Training LLMs. *arXiv preprint arXiv:/2407.20177*.
+> Feiyang Kang*, Yifan Sun*, Bingbing Wen, Si Chen, Dawn Song, Rafid Mahmood, and Ruoxi Jia (2025).
+AutoScale: Scale-Aware Data Mixing for Pre-Training LLMs. *In Second Conference on Language Modeling (COLM 2025)*.

 The authors appreciate your support :)